-First things first: The biggest secret here is how to pronounce “pecan” properly.
-Now, of course you’re welcome to say it however you want, just like you’re welcome to open up a can of gelatinous goo and call it homemade cranberry sauce.
-But as a native of the state whose official tree is the glorious pecan (that’s Texas, y’all), I’d like to think I’m an expert in the matter.
-And my expertise leaves my ears burning every time I hear “peh-CAN” or, even worse, “PEE-kin.”
+First things first: The biggest secret is how to pronounce “pecan” properly.
+Now, of course you’re welcome to say it however you want, just like you’re welcome to open up a can and call it homemade cranberry sauce.
+But as a native of the state whose official tree is the glorious pecan (that’s Texas, y’all), I have a vested interest that leaves my ears twitching every time I hear “peh-CAN” or, worse, “PEE-can.”
 Let’s say it together now: puh-CON.
 “Puh” as in “puh-lease,” “con” as in criminal.
-There.
+Whew.
 That’s better.

 In my family, pumpkin pie is a nice add-on, but pecan pie is the dessert of choice for Thanksgiving.
 And Christmas.
 And Hanukkah.
 And New Year’s.
 You get the picture.
 I’ve tried umpteen recipes over the years, from Mom to Martha Stewart, but my very favorite is from the good old Joy of Cooking.
 That’s one secret.
 Here’s another: I usually don’t make my own pie crust.
 (All right.
 I take back that crack about the canned cranberry sauce.)
 This year, though, I’m gonna try it, using the video down below from The New York Times as my guide.
 Wish me luck—or, better yet, post a comment or send me a message with your own pie crust recipe.
 I’ll be ever thankful!